-Eve Examination
+Eye Examination

-All students entering kindergarten or the school for the first time must present proof by the first day of the current school year of an eye examination performed within one year.
-Failure to present proof by the first day of the current school year allows the school to hold the student's report card until the student presents: (1) proof of a completed eye examination, or (2) that an eye examination will take place within 60 days after the first day of the current school year.
+All students entering kindergarten or the school for the first time must present proof by October 15 of the current school year of an eye examination performed within one year.
+Failure to present proof by October 15 of the current school year allows the school to hold the student's report card until the student presents: (1) proof of a completed eye examination, or (2) that an eye examination will take place within 60 days after the first day of the current school year.